OWASP/owasp-mastg/docs/contributing/5_Style_Guide.md

 ### Timeliness of Content

-Keeping accurate and timely content establishes the 'Mobile Security Testing Guide' as a credible and trustworthy source of information.
+Keeping accurate and timely content establishes the OWASP MAS deliverables as a credible and trustworthy source of information.

 When using statistical data on your page, ensure that the information is current and up-to-date and is accompanied by the source from which it was derived, along with the date the data was compiled.